Milkshake Duck: The "reverse milkshake duck"

+Related concepts

 A related concept to "milkshake duck" is that of the "problematic fave", a phrase originating on Tumblr, describing a notable and popular person who, despite recent offensive or harmful statements or actions, manages to retain their popularity.
 Ward was imitating how social media would find dark secrets of public faces who were seemingly decent people which keys the idea that there is something nice about them, but the image is dirtied and they now are seen as problematic.
 Entrepreneur Elon Musk has been described as a "problematic fave" following his calling one of the Thai cave rescuers a "pedo guy", apparently referencing the prominence of child sex tourism and child prostitution in Thailand, in response to criticism from Vern Unsworth, a Westerner in Thailand.Polygon writer Julia Alexander argued that terms like "milkshake duck" and "problematic fave" are symptoms of current cultural conflict on the Internet in which users are ready to be outraged and have the ability to search a person's public Internet history to find statements to support that.
 Alexander suggested that to avoid these labels, one should not worry about what statements they may have made, but whether they show awareness that they made them and that they have grown past or changed away from them.

 In dictionaries

 In December 2017, the phrase was a runner-up in Oxford Dictionaries' "word of the year", losing out to "youthquake".
 In January 2018, Australia's Macquarie Dictionary named "milkshake duck" its 2017 "word of the year".
 The phrase was added to Dictionary.com and described as "a person (or thing) who becomes extremely popular on the internet for some positive reason, but as their popularity takes off and people dig into their past, they quickly become an object of outrage and hatred."